Monsauce/Open-the-North/README.md

 ![alt text](https://github.com/Monsauce/Open-the-North/blob/master/OpenTheNorthLogoSmall.png)

 # Open-the-North
-Making ecological community data more accessible to the indigenous communities of the Far North
+Making ecological community and fish consumption data more accessible to the indigenous communities of the Far North

 ## Welcome
 Welcome to the Open the North repository.
 This document (README.md) details the focus of our project and how you can get involved.